-1. The art auction house, Kunsthaus Lempertz KG (henceforth referred to as Lempertz), conducts public auctions in terms of § 383 paragraph 3 sentence 1 of the Civil Code as commissioning agent on behalf of the accounts of submitters, who remain anonymous.
+1. The art auction house, Kunsthaus Lempertz KG (henceforth referred to as Lempertz), conducts public auctions in terms of § 383 para.
+3 sentence 1 of the Handelsgesetzbuch (the Commercial Code). as commissioning agent on behalf of the accounts of submitters, who remain anonymous.
 With regard to its auctioneering terms and conditions drawn up in other languages, the German version remains the official one.

 2. The auctioneer reserves the right to divide or combine any catalogue lots or, if it has special reason to do so, to offer any lot for sale in an order different from that given in the catalogue or to withdraw any lot from the sale.

-5. Claims for compensation as the result of a fault or defect in the object auctioned or damage to it or its loss, regardless of the legal grounds, or as the result of variances from the catalogue description or statements made elsewhere are excluded unless Lempertz acted with wilful intent or gross negligence; the liability for bodily injury or damages caused to health or life remains unaffected.
+5. Claims for compensation as the result of a fault or defect in the object auctioned or damage to it or its loss, regardless of the legal grounds, or as the result of variances from the catalogue description or statements made elsewhere due to violation of due dilligence according to §§ 41 ff. of the Kulturgutschutzgesetz (the Cultural Property Protection Act) are excluded unless Lempertz acted with wilful intent or gross negligence; the liability for bodily injury or damages caused to health or life remains unaffected.
 In other regards, point 4 applies.

 6. Submission of bids.
+Lempertz reserves the right to approve bidders for the auction and especially the right to make this approval dependent upon successful identification in terms of § 1 para.
+3 of the Geldwäschegesetz (the Money Laundering Act, “GWG”).
 Bids in attendance: The floor bidder receives a bidding number on presentation of a photo ID.
-Lempertz reserves the right to grant entry to the auction.
 If the bidder is not known to Lempertz, registration must take place 24 hours before the auction is due to begin in writing on presentation of a current bank reference.
 Bids in absentia: Bids can also be submitted either in writing, telephonically or via the internet.
 The placing of bids in absentia must reach Lempertz 24 hours before the auction to ensure the proper processing thereof.
 The item must be mentioned in the bid placed, together with the lot number and item description.
 In the event of ambiguities, the listed lot number becomes applicable.
 The placement of a bid must be signed by the applicant.
-The regulations regarding revocations and the right to return the goods in the case of long distance agreements (§ 312b-d of the Civil Code) do not apply.
+The regulations regarding revocations and the right to return the goods in the case of long distance agreements (§ 312b-d BGB) do not apply.
 Telephone bids: Establishing and maintaining a connection cannot be vouched for.
 In submitting a bid placement, the bidder declares that he agrees to the recording of the bidding process.
 Bids via the internet: They will only be accepted by Lempertz if the bidder registered himself on the internet website beforehand.
 Lempertz will treat such bids in the same way as bids in writing.

 8. Once a lot has been knocked down, the successful bidder is obliged to buy it.
 If a bid is accepted conditionally, the bidder is bound by his bid until four weeks after the auction unless he immediately withdraws from the conditionally accepted bid.
 From the fall of the hammer, possession and risk pass directly to the buyer, while ownership passes to the buyer only after full payment has been received.

-11. In the case of payment default, Lempertz will charge 1% interest on the outstanding amount of the gross price per month..
-If the buyer defaults in payment, Lempertz may at its discretion insist on performance of the purchase contract or, after allowing a period of grace, claim damages for non-performance.
+11. In the case of payment default, Lempertz will charge 1% interest on the outstanding amount of the gross price per month.
+If the buyer defaults in payment, Lempertz may at its discretion insist on performance of the purchase contract or, after allowing a period of grace, claim damages instead of performance.
 In the latter case, Lempertz may determine the amount of the damages by putting the lot or lots up for auction again, in which case the defaulting buyer will bear the amount of any reduction in the proceeds compared with the earlier auction, plus the cost of resale, including the premium.

 12. Buyers must take charge of their purchases immediately after the auction.
 Once a lot has been sold, the auctioneer is liable only for wilful intent or gross negligence.
 Lots will not, however, be surrendered to buyers until full payment has been received.
 Without exception, shipment will be at the expense and risk of the buyer.
 Purchases which are not collected within four weeks after the auction may be stored and insured by Lempertz on behalf of the buyer and at its expense in the premises of a freight agent.
 If Lempertz stores such items itself, it will charge 1 % of the hammer price for insurance and storage costs.